 - Increased daytime frequency

-Post-stroke bladder problems due to the involvement of bladder controlling brain areas
+Post-stroke bladder problems due to disruption to the brain’s bladder controlling routes

 Post-stroke bladder problems due to involvement of the brain areas that regulate the bladder and bladder gates are very common; In the year 2000, a large community-based UK study found 64 percent of those living with a stroke reported one or more bladder problems.